-The 2018 GMC Terrain is available in SL, SLE, SLE diesel, SLT, SLT diesel and Denali packages in order of increasing price.
-It could cost you more each month to insure your GMC Terrain Denali than it will to insure the SL version.
+The 2020 GMC Terrain is available in SLE, SLT and Denali packages in order of increasing price.
+It could cost you more each month to insure your GMC Terrain Denali than it will to insure the SLE version.

 Beyond the make and model of your vehicle, other factors like your age, gender, location, credit history and accident history can affect your car insurance rates.

-Insurance companies in all states but Massachusetts, Hawaii and California can use your credit score to calculate your premium, and individuals with high scores generally lock in low rates.
+Insurance companies in all provinces except Ontario and Newfoundland and Labrador, can use your credit score to calculate your premium under specific circumstances, and individuals with high scores generally lock in low rates.
 Women are also known to qualify for lower insurance premiums — regardless of their age.

 Yes.
 You should be able to snap up a few premium discounts for your GMC Terrain, thanks to advanced safety features like:

 The GMC Terrain is a compact SUV built with fuel efficiency and relatively low routine maintenance costs in mind.
-Like its cousin, the Chevrolet Equinox, the GMC Terrain should get up to 28 mpg in the city and 39 mpg on the highway.
+Like its cousin, the Chevrolet Equinox, the GMC Terrain should get up to 9.2 L/100 km in the city and 7.8 L/100 km on the highway.
 And oil changes, brake pad replacements, tire rotation and other routine services shouldn’t be too pricey.